pfalcon/pycopy/docs/library/usocket.rst

 .. data:: IPPROTO_UDP
           IPPROTO_TCP

    IP protocol numbers.
-Availability depends on a particular `MicroPython port`.
+Availability depends on a particular `Pycopy port`.
    Note that you don't need to specify these in a call to `usocket.socket()`, because `SOCK_STREAM` socket type automatically selects `IPPROTO_TCP`, and `SOCK_DGRAM` - `IPPROTO_UDP`.
 Thus, the only real use of these constants